 - The Employee Retention Credit FAQ explains how employers are reimbursed for paid leave related to COVID-19.

 Small Business Resources

-- The U.S. Small Business Administration (SBA) has Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease in 2019, including information on Economic Injury Disaster Loan Programs, SBA Products and Resources, and more.
+- The U.S. Small Business Administration (SBA) provides COVID-19 Relief Options, including information on Economic Injury Disaster Loan Programs, SBA Debt Relief, and more.

 - The SBA site also provides a full overview of the Pay Protection Program to help business owners navigate the regulation.